Qualys/community/Qualys API Postman Collection/README.md

 # Qualys API Postman Collection
 Welcome to the Postman collection of Qualys API queries!
 All Qualys APIs have been added within subfolders to this collection.
-The parameters within those API folders are a subset of the parameters avaliable to get you started.
+The parameters within those API folders are a subset of the parameters available to get you started.
 For more advanced use cases and a list of all paramaters with values please reference the relevant API user guides found here: https://www.qualys.com/documentation/

+For a tutorial on how to setup and configure Postman for this collection, please follow our tutorial found [here](https://discussions.qualys.com/docs/DOC-4523-qualys-api-client-examples#jive_content_id_Postman_Mac_Windows_or_Linux)

 Author: Laura Seletos